ACCELERATED EXPANSION OF OFFSHORE WIND POWER

 Energy islands - green energy to more countries

-In the video Energinet's Hanne Storm Edlefsen reveals the good reasons why it takes some time.
+In the video Energinet's Hanne Storm Edlefsen explains the complexity of the project